jpmorrisuva/starter-hugo-research-group/content/authors/andrew/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Principle Investigator
+- Grad Students
 ---

-Jamie is the PI of the UVA Social Neuroscience Laboratory
+Andrew is a gradaute student in the UVA Social Neuroscience Laboratory